Connect with others who understand.

 Written by Suzanne Mooney

 Wondering how to get a good night’s sleep with atrial fibrillation (AFib) can be enough to keep you tossing and turning.
-AFib is a type of arrhythmia (irregular heart rhythm) that causes shortness of breath, heart palpitations, fatigue, and other symptoms that may interfere with your sleep.
+AFib is a type of arrhythmia (irregular heart rhythm) that causes shortness of breath, heart palpitations, fatigue, and other symptoms — all of which can disrupt your rest.

-Based on that information, you might conclude that sleeping on your right side is better if you have AFib.
-However, this body position can make gastroesophageal reflux disease (GERD) symptoms worse, which can trigger AFib symptoms.
-Multiple studies have also identified a link between GERD and sleep apnea, a common sleep disorder in people with AFib.
+Because of this, you might conclude that it’s better to sleep on your right side.
+However, this position can worsen gastroesophageal reflux disease (GERD), which may trigger AFib symptoms.
+Multiple studies have also linked GERD to sleep apnea, a common sleep disorder in people with AFib.

-Sleeping on your back can worsen sleep apnea symptoms, like snoring, and sleeping on your stomach can cause neck and back pain.
-So what’s the best option?
+Sleeping on your back can worsen sleep apnea symptoms like snoring.
+Sleeping on your stomach can cause neck and back pain.

 2. Take Medications as Prescribed

-Your health care provider may prescribe beta-blockers to slow your irregular heart rate and reduce AFib symptoms.
-But beta-blockers can also affect your sleep.
-Research shows that beta-blockers, which reduce the production of melatonin (a hormone that regulates the internal sleep-wake cycle), can cause insomnia and other sleep disorders when used as a standard treatment for AFib.
+Your healthcare provider may prescribe beta-blockers to slow your irregular heart rate and reduce AFib symptoms.
+However, beta-blockers can also affect your sleep.
+These medications may lower the body’s production of melatonin, a hormone that helps regulate the natural sleep-wake cycle.
+Some people may experience insomnia or other sleep disorders while taking beta-blockers.

-Also, talk to your health care provider before trying to cure your sleep issues.
-Some over-the-counter sleep medications, vitamins, supplements, and even foods can interfere with how your body responds to prescription medications.
+Also, talk with your healthcare provider before trying anything new to help you sleep.
+Certain over-the-counter sleep medications, vitamins, supplements, or even foods can interact with heart medications.
 Open and honest communication with your provider can help you protect your heart health and get better sleep.

 3. Limit Caffeine and Alcohol